 8. Heat olive oil in another large frying pan and cook the cabbage over medium-low heat until cabbage is wilted and starting to brown.

 9. Meanwhile, cook one package (10.5 oz.) frozen cauliflower rice in the microwave.
 (The cauliflower rice will cook more in the oven, so don’t get it too soft at this point.
-Just cook frozen cauliflower rice in a bowl if you don’t have this kind that cooks in the bag.)
+Just microwave frozen cauliflower rice in a bowl if you don’t have this kind that cooks in the bag.)

 10. If you prefer to use fresh riced cauliflower use 2.5 cups and microwave or cook in a frying pan with a little olive oil until it’s softened.